-Effective June 1, 2012, the Master of Arts in Teaching (MAT) program will evaluate candidates in the MAT program at the following points in their programs of study: 1) admission, 2) petition for candidacy, 3) application for internship, and 4) graduation.
-Candidates will be reviewed for their academic and dispositional performance in the program.
+Effective June 1, 2012, the Master of Arts in Teaching (MAT) program evaluates candidates in the MAT program at the following points in their programs of study: (1) admission, (2) petition for candidacy, (3) application for internship, and (4) graduation.
+Candidates are reviewed for their academic and dispositional performance in the program.
 Academic requirements include grade point average and reporting of successful test scores (GRE, Praxis).
-Dispositional performance will be evaluated using the disposition rubric designed by MAT faculty and implemented program-wide.
+Dispositional performance is evaluated using the disposition rubric designed by MAT faculty and implemented program-wide.

 Candidates not meeting the required academic performance criteria (including minimum GPA and test scores) and/or not demonstrating appropriate dispositions will be counseled by a faculty committee to be comprised of the program director, the candidate's advisor, and faculty who have interacted with the candidate in class settings.
 Decisions regarding professional and ethical conduct will be guided by the professional and ethical conduct policy adopted by the professional education unit licensure programs and College of Education degree and licensure programs.
 These candidates may be required to complete professional growth plans.
 Failure to meet the guidelines of the professional growth plan may be cause for dismissal from the MAT program.